haberdashPI/vscode-modal-keys/docs/doc_index.md

 }
 ```

 The `<command>` is again a valid VS Code command.
-The arguments passed to
+Any arguments you wish to pass
-"<command>" ({ ...}) contains whatever arguments the command takes.
-It is
-specified as a JSON object.
-ModalKeys evaluates JavaScript expressions within
-the argument values.
-The following variables can be used inside expression
-strings:
+to this command should be placed inside the curly brackets.
+ModalKeys evaluates
+any argument strings that contain `__` as JavaScript expressions, and replaces the argument value with the result of this evaluation.
+The following
+variables are recognized during this evaluation.

 | Variable        | Type       | Description
 | --------------- | ---------- | -------------------------------------------------